-However, the changes to rule 104 do not provide for the calculation of a value for such assets which is required to enable the assets to be included in the capital base.
+However, these changes are limited to permitting existing extensions to be incorporated into an access arrangement; they do not provide for the calculation of a value for such assets which is required to enable the assets to be included in the capital base.

 In considering this issue in the review, the Commission concluded that the appropriate approach for these valuations is to apply the methods contained in rules 77(1) and 77(3) of the NGR.
 As outlined above, rules 77(1) and 77(3) apply when either a pipeline first becomes covered or after a period intervenes between access arrangement periods respectively.
-However, the Commission considered that the valuation methods could equally apply to extension assets that are to be included in a capital base for the first time.
+However, the Commission considered that the valuation methods could equally apply to extension assets that are to be included in a capital base for the first time.148